bet0x/whmcs2billysbilling/README.md

 ** 1.0.01 **
 * Updated Error codes output.
 Now showing file and line number with the error.
 * Added fallback to $defaultSalesAccountId and $defaultSalesTaxRulesetId if not found in Billysbilling it will use the ones set in WHMCS.
+* Added 'cashExchangeRate' => '1', in invoicePaid to avoid errors with other currency.
+Exchangerate is always 1.
 * Removed explanation fields and updated backend code to handle this [Suggestion of BillysBilling].